 Due to the declaration by UNESCO as a cultural heritage of humanity, La Habana Vieja obtains funds for reconstruction.
 This also allows us to take a look at the past, so that we might not forget our so instructive history in future times.
 Just to mention some interesting buildings: the Hotel Gran Manzana Kempinski, the Gran Teatro de La Habana Alicia Alonso, the Hotel Saratoga, the Edificio Barcadi, Fábrica de Tabacos Partagás…

+If opened on that day we will visit the birth house of José Martí, which is directly in front of the historical train station of Havana.
+By now we are already in the district of Habana Vieja.
 José Martí is the national hero and revolutionary of the nineteenth century.
-Afterwards we take El Prado, the most beautiful promenade in Havana built in 1772, which starts at the Parque de la Fraternidad and ends 2km after at the Malecón.
+Afterwards we take El Prado, the most beautiful promenade in Havana, built in 1772, which starts at the Parque de la Fraternidad and ends 2km after at the Malecón.
 It was the first paved road in Havana and was built inspired by the Ramblas of Barcelona and Madrid.
-We move along the Malecón, side by side with Chevys of the fifties, Buiks, Oldsmobile, Cadillac, Ladas and Moskovichs, towards the reopened Embassy of the United States of America.
+We move along the Malecón, side by side with Chevys of the fifties, Buiks, Oldsmobile, Cadillac, Ladas and Moskovichs, towards the Embassy of the United States of America.
 Afterwards we pass the Avenida de los Presidentes and reach the Avenida Paseo and the impressive Revolution Square.
 Here, surrounded by a gigantic José Martí statue, the obelisk as the highest point of Havana, the national library, the national theater, the seat of the communist party, some ministries with gigantic heads and sayings of Ernesto Che Guevara and Camilo Cienfuegos, we might feel the atmosphere that must have occurred when Fidel Castro spoke to millions of Cubans.
 We believe that this place has something special, an appeal that is particularly remarkable on days like the 1st of May and 26th of July, when crowds of people from all over the country participate in their marches and celebrations.
 From there we move slowly towards our also revolutionary starting point.